tnipen/tnipen.github.io/_posts/2020-06-15-titanlib-gridpp.markdown

 ### Downscaling to 1 km

 The background has 2.5 km grid spacing.
 To downscale to 1 km, we do a height correction.
-Operationally, we use a dynamic elevation gradient, but here we will use a constant -0.0065&deg;C/m elevation gradient.
+Operationally at MET Norway, we use a dynamic elevation gradient, but here we will use a constant -0.0065&deg;C/m elevation gradient.
 Gridpp provides a method that does this downscaling, by taking the grid definitions, the original background field, and the desired elevation gradient as arguments:

 {% highlight python %}
 gradient = -0.0065